STPHxBioinformatics/Trichuris_Hominis/README.md

 Author: Max Bär, max.baer[at]swisstph.ch

 ## Contents:
-This repository contains all code to reproduce the results and figures from the publication [Genetic makeup of a *Trichuris* species, not responding to drug treatment in Côte d’Ivoire and potential drug targets from comparative genomic analyses]().
+This repository contains all code to reproduce the results and figures from the publication [Genetic makeup of *Trichuris hominibus*, a novel Trichuris species naturally infecting humans and displaying signs of resistance to drug treatment](https://www.biorxiv.org/content/10.1101/2024.06.11.598441v1).
 3 pipelines are presented, for the de-novo hybrid genome assembly, for the gene prediction and functional annotation of the newly assembly genome and for the assembly and phylogenetic inference of approx. 700 individual mitogenomes of *T. resilentia*.
 Nextflow was the main language used to construct the pipelines and each code snippet is elaborated on in the respective README.md file in the sub-directories.
 All scripts were run on the SciCORE computing cluster at the University of Basel with most modules pre-installed.